sanworks/Bpod_Wiki/docs/module-documentation/rotary-encoder-module.md

 ## Description

-`RotaryEncoderModule()` provides an object to interface with the Bpod rotary encoder module.
+`RotaryEncoderModule` interfaces MATLAB with the [Bpod Rotary Encoder Module](../assembly/rotary-encoder-module-assembly.md).
 The rotary encoder module is optimized to integrate a 1024-position quadrature rotary encoder (e.g. Yumo E6B2-CWZ3E) with Bpod.

 A `RotaryEncoderModule` object is initialized with the following syntax:
 ```matlab